marinebon/infographiqJS/README.md

 ## Simple Example

-Here is a simple inforgraphic example, showing both Illustrator and Inkscape, to walk through in the instructions:
+Here is a simple infographic example, showing both Illustrator and Inkscape versions of the illustration, to walk through in the instructions:

 - [**simple example**](infographiq_example/infographic.html)
 - [**download simple example**](./infographiq_example.zip)